fhools/salmon-interp-rs/README.md

 # Description
-This is a implementation of the Lox interpreter from Bob Nystrom's wonderful book Crafting Interpreters
+This is a implementation of the Lox interpreter from Bob Nystrom's wonderful book Crafting Interpreters in Rust.

 # Status
-Not completed yet.
-Last completed chapter is Chapter 10.
+Last completed chapter is Chapter 11.

-Still needs to add variable resolution for lexical scoping and support classes.
+Still need to add classes, inheritence.

 # Rustisms
 The Expr/Stmt class hierarchy is replaced by enum's.
 We had to use `Box<Expr>` and `Box<Stmt>` to get around